mohakapoor/GenED_Assignment/docs/design.md

     style Ret fill:#2ea44f,color:white
 ```

-**Purpose**: Retrieves all current mastery scores for a specific student.
+**Purpose**: Gets all the mastery scores for a specific student.
-**Workflow**: Uses `verify_access` (Teachers and Students allowed) and queries the `mastery` table.
-Returns data wrapped in a `MasteryResponse` envelope pattern (`{"status": "...", "data": [...]}`).
-If no records exist, it returns an empty array with `"records not found"` status rather than a 404, representing a valid student with no data yet.
+**How it works**: It checks that the user is allowed to view the data (either the student themselves, or their teacher).
+Then it fetches their scores from the `mastery` table.
+If the student hasn't done any work yet, it just returns an empty list instead of an error.

 ### `GET /notifications/{student_id}`
-**Purpose**: Retrieves all milestone notifications for a student.
+**Purpose**: Gets all the milestone notifications for a student.
-**Workflow**: Uses `verify_access` and queries the `notifications` table.
-Returns data wrapped in a `NotificationResponse` envelope pattern.
+**How it works**: Checks permissions, then grabs the student's alerts from the `notifications` table.

 ### Utility Endpoints
 - `GET /health` & `GET /api_name`: Basic connectivity checks.
 - `GET /identity`: Resolves the provided Bearer token into a `{role, user_id}` identity.
 - `GET /has_access/{student_id}`: Test endpoint to explicitly verify role-based access control rules.

-## 3. Database Architecture
+## 3. Database Safety Rules

-- **Transactional Scope**: All database interactions via the `get_db()` dependency operate within a strict transactional scope using FastAPI's native generator dependency injection.
-The generator yields the connection, automatically committing on success and rolling back if FastAPI throws an exception.
-This guarantees the atomic integrity of multi-step operations (e.g., updating mastery and recording a notification).
+- **Crash Protection (Rollbacks)**: We wrote the database connection in a way that groups all saves together.
+If the server crashes while saving an attempt, the database immediately undoes any partial saves.
+This means we never get stuck with corrupted or half-saved data.
-- **Upserts**: Updating the `mastery` table leverages SQLite's native `INSERT ...
-ON CONFLICT DO UPDATE`.
-This safely creates or updates a student's mastery score in a single atomic query without deleting the underlying row history.
+- **Smart Updates (Upserts)**: When we save a new mastery score, we use a database trick to say "If this student already has a score for this skill, just overwrite it.
+If they don't, create it."
+This prevents duplicate scores from piling up.

-## 4. Authorization & Security
+## 4. Security Rules

-- **Role-Based Access Control**: Enforced via FastAPI dependencies (`verify_access`).
-Students can only access their own `student_id`, while Teachers can access any `student_id` present in their assigned roster.
+- **Who can see what?**: Students are strictly locked to viewing their own data.
+Teachers can view data for any student assigned to their specific roster.
-- **Strict Write Access**: The `POST /attempts` endpoint is protected by a secondary `verify_student_only_access` dependency that explicitly prevents teachers from submitting attempts on a student's behalf.
+- **Who can submit work?**: Only students are allowed to submit attempts.
+Teachers can view scores, but they cannot take a test on behalf of a student.
-- **Anti-Enumeration**: Invalid or unassigned `student_id` requests yield a generic `403 Forbidden` rather than a `404 Not Found` to prevent attackers from mapping valid student IDs.
+- **Hiding valid IDs**: If someone tries to look up an invalid student ID, we return a generic "Forbidden" error rather than saying "Not Found".
+This stops hackers from guessing which student IDs are real.

 ## 5. Database Schema